 SCENE TWO:

-Show the process or contrast.
+Show the process, contrast or mistake.

 SCENE THREE: